Mazda Familia

-First generation (1963–1968)
+First generation (1963)

 Mazda's automotive plans for the early sixties consisted of growing alongside the Japanese economy.
 To achieve this goal, they began by building an extremely affordable kei car, the R360 in 1960, planning on introducing gradually larger and pricier cars as the Japanese customers became able to afford them.
 As a preview, testing the waters, a larger "Mazda 700" prototype was shown at the eighth Tokyo Motor Show in 1961, and formed the basis for the upcoming Mazda Familia.
 Meanwhile, the four door version of the R360 was introduced as the Mazda Carol, which appeared in 1962, and discontinued in 1964.

 The first production Familia, styled by a young Giorgetto Giugiaro while working at Carrozzeria Bertone, appeared in October 1963.
 In line with Mazda's policy of only gradually approaching the production of private cars (a luxury in Japan at the time), the first Familia was initially only available as a commercial two-door wagon called the Familia van.
-The van was joined in April 1964 by a plusher Familia wagon, in October by a four-door sedan, and in November by a two-door sedan.
-The "flat deck" design of the sedan versions was reportedly inspired by the Chevrolet Corvair.
+The van was joined in April 1964 by a plusher Familia wagon, in October by a four-door saloon, and in November by a two-door saloon.
+The "flat deck" design of the saloon versions was reportedly inspired by the Chevrolet Corvair.
 Private car versions received foglights in the grille as well as more chrome trim.
 The Familia was sold in other markets as the 800.

 The Familia was introduced to the Japanese market in time for the 1964 Summer Olympics which began in October.

 The cars used a 782 cc, "SA" four-stroke aluminum straight-four engine, also known as the "white engine".
-There was also a pickup version available from November 1964, while a box van (called a "panel van" by Mazda) was added in early or mid 1965.
+There was also a pickup version available from November 1964, while a box van (called a "panel van" by Mazda) was added in early or middle 1965.